 R2.6 Page 6, 2nd col - why does serialization help with optimization?

-We are no longer using serialization.
+We are no longer using serialization in this paper.
 We have modified completely the way test cases are being generated.
 Please refer to the newly added section, Section 4.6.

 R2.7.
 Page 7, 1st col - Can we use crash traces ... to reproduce on-field bugs: why should the answer be anything other than 'yes'?
 Be more specific.